oreillyross/coding-patterns/README.md

 ### Trees
 - know the difference between inorder (left, root, right), preorder (root, left, right) and postorder (left, right, root) traversal, this applies to depth-first searches.
+  - __Post order traversal__
+    - This is used to determine if a tree is balanced.
+    -

 #### Balanced binary tree
 * Determine if a tree is balanced.
 The definition of a balanced tree is the following:
   * The left and right subtrees of every node should differ by no more than 1 in height.
+  * Use the post-order traversal (left, right, root)

 #### Binary tree